labbsr0x/traefik-letsencrypt-mqtt/README.md

+# MQTT over WSS
+Traefik with lets encrypt enabled proxing MQTT over WSS connections to VerneMQ and Mosquitto brokers

-# Running using Docker Standalone using `docker-compose.yml`
+## Running using Docker Standalone

 Just copy and paste the following contents to a **docker-compose.yml** file and type `docker-compose up` and open `http://localhost:8080` to see the traefik panel.